kvarak/dnd/docs/_Rules/skills.md

   </details>

   <details>
-    <summary>Planar Survival (Group)</summary>
+    <summary>Planar Survival (<b>Group</b>)</summary>
-    When taking this skill, specify a plane, like the Abyss, Acheron, Astral plane, Hell, etc. You know how to survive on this particular plane and have Expertise on Survival checks while there.
+    When taking this skill, specify a plane, like the Abyss, Acheron, Astral plane, Hell, etc. You know how to survive on this particular plane and have <b>Expertise</b> on Survival checks while there.
   </details>

   <details>
     <summary>Subterranean Survival</summary>
-    You are at home in the Underdark and other subterranean areas, and have Expertise on Survival checks in that type of environment.
+    You are at home in the Underdark and other subterranean areas, and have <b>Expertise</b> on Survival checks in that type of environment.
     <details>
       <summary>Caving</summary>
       Enables the discovery of cave entrances by virtue of the experience gained from systematically searching rock formations, pushing through passages that are overlooked as "too tight," digging through dirt and rock fill, or enlarging narrow fissures in the rock — even recognizing air movement, the patterns of water seeping from rock or the tone of an echo.
 If a hidden entrance exists, characters with this skill are certain to find it; however, this does require half an hour of diligent searching over an area up to 30 ft diameter.
 Once that search is completed, the character will be able to say for certain that no hidden passage exists within a natural cave.